Plants in Tropical Cities

 by Boo Chih Min, Sharon Y.J.
 Chew, Jean W.H.Yong

-I am so glad to get hold of a copy of the newly released "Plants in Tropical Cities".
-I find that it is a clear and concise handbook (or mini-encyclopedia) of tropical and sub-tropical plants.
+The newly released "Plants in Tropical Cities" is a clear and concise handbook (like a mini-encyclopedia) of tropical and sub-tropical plants.
 This book is 100% loaded with vivid and colourful pictures of plants and flowers found in tropical cities ...1 000 pages, 2 800 featured plants and 6 800 photos!

 The aim of this book is to increase awareness among the general public and nurture interest in tropical plant species.
 This guidebook will be very useful to gardeners (green horns and green thumbs), horticulturists, landscapers, students and researchers who are keen on plant identification and understanding their growth requirements.

 1. Ms Boo Chih Min, is a graduate of botany from the University of Singapore.
 She is the author of the best-selling gardening book in our region, "1001 Garden Plants of Singapore"(one of my favourite reference books for plant ID of tropical plants).
 Chih Min is an experienced landscape consultant with many years of experience working at the National Parks Board of Singapore.

 2. Ms Sharon YJ Chew, a graduate of Applied Science, majoring in plants from the University of Queensland; and also in Horticulture and Landscape Management from Ngee-Ann Polytechnic Singapore.

 3. Prof. Jean WH Yong, an Associate Professor at the Singapore University of Technology and Design.
 He studied botany at the National University of Singapore; and biochemistry and physiology at the Australian National University.
 More information about him here.

 In the first 867 pagers, plants are categorized by Scientific Name in alphabetical order.